uwcse440/web-cse440-wi25/README.md

-# web-cse440-24au
+# web-cse440-25wi

-Course website for the Autumn 2024 offering of CSE 440.
+Course website for the Winter 2025 offering of CSE 440.

 ## Installation of System Dependencies